-Month by month guide of when to go
+Month-by-month guide of when to go to Zambia

 Zambia’s weather has two distinct seasons, a hot and rainy summer, usually starting in mid-November and lasting until the end of March.
-From April through to September is remains dry and much cooler, before temperatures start to rise in October and there is a chance of rain, especially in the afternoons and early evenings.
+From April through to September, it remains dry and much cooler before temperatures start to rise in October and there is a chance of rain, especially in the afternoons and early evenings.

 When to visit very much depends on what you are looking to do as the best time varies for safari, birding and visiting Victoria Falls.